Setting Goals for the New Year

 - 3 min read

-If New Year's resolutions haven't worked for you I have an alternative that's been amazing for me, for the past 20 years.
+If New Year's resolutions haven't worked for you, I have an alternative that's worked wildly for me, for the past 20 years.

 Imagine spending just a few minutes determining what you want your year to feel like.
 You sit in a comfortable space, close your eyes and allow yourself to drift off into an ideal year.
-You emerge from this time full of joy, peace, and excitment.
+You emerge from this time full of joy, peace, and excitement.
 Maybe you even giggle under your breath in anticipation.
-Now wouldn't that be a great way to start your year?
-That is precisely what I did and you can too.
+Now wouldn't that be a great way to start your year.
+That is precisely what I did, and you can too.

 New Year's resolutions are about fixing something that's wrong.
 Instead focus on how you want to feel and set goals to bring you that feeling.
 This is what changed everything for me.